Stonemason in Yorkshire

 What type of mortar should I use for stone?

-Lime and earthen mortars are the only mortars that should be used on stonemasonry.
-In no circumstance should cement be added to the lime mix; this reduces the porosity and creates a rigid mortar that traps moisture behind it.
-Many new build stone properties suffer from erosion and movement due to using incompatible mortars.
-Depending on the type of stone used for the construction would depend on the mixture of lime chosen for the work.
+Lime and earthen mortars are the only mortars that should be used in stonemasonry.
+Under no circumstances should cement be added to the lime mix; this reduces the porosity and creates a rigid mortar that traps moisture behind it.
+Many new-build stone properties suffer from erosion and movement due to the use of incompatible mortars.
+Depending on the type of stone used for the construction, it would depend on the mixture of lime chosen for the work.
 Non-hydraulic lime mortar is most commonly used on soft stones such as sandstone and limestone.

 This mix has low compressive strength but is much more permeable, allowing moisture to escape from the wall.
 If a stronger mix is required, then pozzolans are added to create a hydraulic lime mortar that can be used.
 However, these mixes are much less permeable, and therefore, rainwater cannot escape as easily, leading to damp problems within the wall.
 It is essential that when choosing a lime mortar, the porosity of the stone is considered as well as the climate in which it will be built; a highly permeable mortar will not be suitable in a very wet area, whereas an eminently Hydraulic mortar could cause problems with dampness.
 By ensuring that the correct mix is chosen for both the stone and the location, movements and erosions should not occur.